mindspore-ai/docs/tutorials/experts/source_en/dataset/augment.md

 MindSpore not only allows you to customize data augmentation, but also provides an auto augmentation method to automatically perform data augmentation on images based on specific policies.

-Auto augmentation can be implemented based on probability or callback parameters.
+Auto augmentation can be implemented based on **probability** or **callback parameters**.

-## Probability Based Auto Augmentation
+## Probability-Based Auto Augmentation

 MindSpore provides a series of probability-based auto augmentation APIs.
 You can randomly select and combine various data augmentation operations to make data augmentation more flexible.

-For details about APIs, see [MindSpore API](https://www.mindspore.cn/docs/en/master/api_python/mindspore.dataset.transforms.html).

 ### RandomApply

-The API receives a data augmentation operation list `transforms` and executes the data augmentation operations in the list in sequence at a certain probability or executes none of them.
+The `RandomApply` receives a data augmentation operation list and executes the data augmentation operations in the list in sequence at a certain probability or executes none of them.
 The default probability is 0.5.

 In the following code example, the `RandomCrop` and `RandomColorAdjust` operations are executed in sequence with a probability of 0.5 or none of them are executed.